Bettvorleger/Dealership-AI/README.md

 docker-compose up -d --build
 ```

-That starts the frontend, backend and db containers and linking them correctly with a persistend db and volume mount to the repo.
+That starts the frontend, backend and db containers and linking them correctly with a persistent db and volume mount to the repo.
 Therefore changes can be seen by execeuting the above again.

 The Vue.js frontend should be visible under `localhost:8080` and the FastAPI backend under `localhost/fastapi`.